CGI-FR/IoT-Hub-Portal/dev-guide.md

         }
         catch (ProblemDetailsException exception)
         {
-            // Pass the ProblemDetailsException exception to Error compoment using its method ProcessProblemDetails()
+            // Pass the ProblemDetailsException exception to Error component using its method ProcessProblemDetails()
             // The Error component will alert the user by showing a (snackbar/dialog) using the content of the exception Error?.ProcessProblemDetails(exception)
         }